Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • Your overseas contact details and address.

-Our qualified immigration lawyers can offer you a fantastic fast track application package with which they will make sure that your application gets submitted and processed as soon as possible with the best chance of success.
 This includes booking a Home Office Same-Day Premium slot for you, checking your required documentation, writing a Letter of Representation to the Home Office, and more.
-Just get in touch with us today to find out more about how we can help.
+Contact us today to find out more about how we can help.

 Can I Stay In The UK For Longer Than Six Months?

-Non-EEA academic visitors and those receiving private medical treatment in the UK do have access to another solution for a longer-term stay.
+Non-EEA academic visitors and those receiving private medical treatment in the UK can access another solution for a longer-term stay.
 This is called the Biometric Residence Permit (BRP).
-This will mean having to submit biometric information about yourself such as your personal details, fingerprints, a photo, your immigration status and more, but will allow you to stay in the UK for longer than six months.
-This process is known as biometric enrolment and still requires you to prove evidence of sufficient financial support for your stay.
+This will mean submitting biometric information about yourself, such as your personal details, fingerprints, a photo, immigration status, and more.

-• 2-Year Visa – £376
+• 2-Year Visa – £475

-• 5-Year Visa – £670
+• 5-Year Visa – £848

-• 10-Year Visa – £837
+• 10-Year Visa – £1059

-Here at the Immigration Advice Service, we often see applicants frustrated by visa costs – if you’re visiting the UK for a family wedding, holiday, or other short term stays, then costs can begin to pile up.
+International travelling can be costly as it is – you don’t want to overlook planning for the correct visa fee.
+Here at the Immigration Advice Service, we often see applicants frustrated by visa costs.
+If you’re visiting the UK for a family wedding, holiday, or other short-term stay, then costs can pile up.

 Appealing UK Visitor Visa refusal

-1. Re-apply for your visa with a new application
+1. Re-apply for your visa with a new application if refused entry

 2. Submit a request for an appeal (only possible on human rights grounds)